 Sure!
 During a ski holiday, winter sports fans can decide for themselves whether they want to stay in a “minimal-contact” apartment or chalet, a small, manageable guesthouse or in a larger hotel, whether they want to go to the hut for lunch or eat their own packed lunch, whether they want to go to a restaurant in the evening or cook for themselves, whether they want to participate in the presumably limited après ski offer, whether they want to use a heavily frequented lift system, etc.

-In addition, most destination countries for ski holidays currently have low infection rates – in some cases, even lower than in Germany.
-They are also “close to home” i.e. the risk of infection is low even on arrival as most people travel to their ski holiday destination by car.
+In addition, they are also “close to home” i.e. the risk of infection is low even on arrival as most people travel to their ski holiday destination by car.
 If worst comes to worst, this also allows for a quick and uncomplicated journey home.

 Can you still understand the uncertainty of skiers?
 How do you respond to this with regard to cancellation options and further assurance?

-We naturally understand the uncertainty, which is why we have also adjusted our cancellation options.
-Anyone who currently books a ski holiday with us can cancel free of charge until 30 September.
+We naturally understand the uncertainty, which is why we have also adjusted our cancellation options: all customers are eligible for our corona-money-back-guarantee.
 Our currently-rising booking figures for the coming winter also show that this offer “calms” many customers.
-Furthermore, we will continue to comply with applicable law in the future if a trip cannot take place due to coronavirus-related closures.
-In the past few weeks, for example, unlike very many other tour operators, we have reimbursed 100% of customer payments for ski trips that could not take place due to the coronavirus.
-Of course, we also hope, in many respects, that there will be no “second wave”.
+In the past, we have also complied with applicable law when a trip could not take place due to coronavirus-related closures.
+In the past few months, for example, unlike very many other tour operators, we have reimbursed 100% of customer payments for ski trips that could not take place due to the coronavirus.
+Of course, we also hope, in many respects, that there will be no “second lockdown”.

 Further information about ski holidays during this time of Covid-19, including useful links to the measures being taken in all ski destinations, can be found on the SnowTrex travel advice page.